centrica-engineering/nucleus-docs/docs/components/ns-skeleton.md

 - It should not have any siblings that are not itself, i.e. it is the only child of it's parent element.
 - The use of a skeleton should be considered as a last resort for page loading.
 - Partial content cannot be used as it will conflict with the messaging that this is loading.
+- If loading times are longer than a few seconds, consider using a [Stopgap](page-types/stopgap.md) instead.

 ## Usage